 - a.
 New construction or any alteration, reconstruction, renovation, and/or change in use of any multi-family, commercial, industrial, institutional, or municipal building use which is not subject to Major Site Plan Review but which involves one or more of the following: - i. the addition of 1,000 to 2,499 square feet of gross floor area; or - ii. the addition of ten or more but less than twenty new parking spaces - b.
 The redesign, alteration, expansion or modification of an existing parking area involving the addition of ten or more but less than twenty new parking spaces; or - c.
 The redesign of the layout/configuration of an existing parking area of twenty to thirtynine parking spaces - d.
 Any use or structure or expansion thereof exempt under Massachusetts G.L. c.
 40A, § 3. only to the extent allowed by law. - e.
-Removal, disturbance, and/or alteration of 10,000 to 19,999 square feet of impervious surface.
+Removal, disturbance, and/or alteration of 10,000 to 19,999 square feet of impervious surface. - f.
+Installation of a wireless communication facility as defined in Section 8.7 of this Zoning Bylaw.

-- 3. Administrative Site Plan Review New construction or any alteration, reconstruction, renovation or change in use of any multi-family, commercial, industrial, institutional, or municipal building or use which is not subject to Major or Minor Site Plan Review but which involves one or more of the following: - a.
+(Added 11-18-19) - 3.
+Administrative Site Plan Review New construction or any alteration, reconstruction, renovation or change in use of any multi-family, commercial, industrial, institutional, or municipal building or use which is not subject to Major or Minor Site Plan Review but which involves one or more of the following: - a.
 The addition of less than 1,000 square feet of gross floor area, or - b.
-Exterior alteration or renovation of an existing building or premises, visible from a public or private street or way which includes any of the following: (Amended 5-13-19) - i) installation or replacement of awnings - ii) change in a building's exterior surface material - iii) rearrangement or addition of windows or doors - iv) façade reconstruction or replacement
+Exterior alteration or renovation of an existing building or premises, visible from a public or private street or way which includes any of the following: (Amended 5-13-19) - i) installation or replacement of awnings - ii) change in a building's exterior surface material - iii) rearrangement or addition of windows or doors iv) façade reconstruction or replacement

-- v) roofing if the Building Commissioner determines the roof to be a distinctive architectural feature of the building - c.
+- (Amended 5-13-19) - v) roofing if the Building Commissioner determines the roof to be a distinctive architectural feature of the building - c.
 The redesign, alteration, expansion or modification of an existing parking area involving the addition of up to nine new parking spaces

 - d.
 The creation of a new parking area involving the addition of up to nine new parking spaces (Amended 5-13-19) - e.
 The redesign of the layout/configuration of an existing parking area of ten to nineteen parking spaces - f.
 A change in curb cuts/vehicular access to a site from a public way - g.
 Installation or alteration of sidewalks and other pedestrian access improvements - h.
-Removal of hedges, living shrubs, and trees greater than four inches in caliper - i.
+Removal of trees greater than 18 inches in diameter at four feet above grade

+- i.
 Installation of fencing or retaining walls - j.
 Outdoor placement of cargo containers, sheds, membrane structures, equipment and materials - k.
 Removal/disturbance/alteration of 5,000 10,000 square feet of impervious surface - 1.
 The conversion of a residential use to a permitted non-residential or mixed-use - m.
-Installation of a wireless communication facility as defined in this Zoning Bylaw
+Reduction in the number of parking spaces - n.
+Installation of donation box